 Microfluidics for Transmission Electron Microscopy: Characterization of Copper Electrodeposition

-This application presents the Liquid-phase Transmission Electron Microscopy (LPTEM) technique, which integrates liquid flow capabilities within microfabricated liquid cells providing the means to study different processes in solution with sub-nanometer spatial resolution and sub-microsecond temporal resolution.
-Using this technique, it is now possible to visually study topics ranging from material science to life science.
+Coupling microfluidics to Transmission Electron Microscopy integrates liquid flow capabilities within microfabricated liquid cells, providing the means to study different processes in solution with sub-nanometer spatial resolution and sub-microsecond temporal resolution.

-There are several key advantages of this technique, including:
+There are several key advantages for the LPTEM, including:

 - The ability to study dynamic processes in the liquid phase with nanoscale spatial resolution